mchancan/citylearn/README.md

 ### Requirements

-The CityLearn environment is developed on top of the Unity ML-Agents, which runs on Mac OS X, Windows, or Linux.
+The CityLearn environment was developed on top of the Unity ML-Agents, which runs on Mac OS X, Windows, or Linux.

 Dependencies: